hieudku/ai_knowledge_hub/README.md

 # AI Knowledge Hub

-AI Knowledge Hub is a local and cloud-integrated automation environment that combines **OpenWebUI**, **Groq**, **Firecrawl**, and **Ollama** for intelligent data scraping, knowledge management, and AI-assisted analysis.
+AI Knowledge Hub is a local and cloud-integrated automation environment that combines **OpenWebUI**, **Groq**, **Firecrawl**, and **Ollama** for intelligent data scraping, knowledge management, and AI-assisted automation.

-It automates the process of gathering AI-related data (such as trending models or discussions), summarizes it using advanced large language models, and makes the information directly available inside OpenWebUI for retrieval, analysis, or further context-based chat interactions.
+This project leverages the **Model Context Protocol (MCP)** framework to enable AI models to directly interact with external tools and APIs.
+Through Groq’s MCP-compatible Responses API and Firecrawl’s MCP server, it automates the retrieval, summarization, and organization of AI-related data into a synchronized knowledge base accessible through OpenWebUI.

 ---